bnulzq/NH3-emission/Code/README.md

 Code used in the self-defined functions:

-1. `country`: bounday of the countries.
+1. `country`: boundary of the countries.
 2. `m_map`: Matlab map function.
 3. `Domain.m`: assign values to specific domain.
 4. `Extract_season_year.m`: convert monthly data into seasonal data.
-5. `MapReclass.m`: reclass the landcover class of the map.
+5. `MapReclass.m`: reclass the land cover class of the map.
 6. `MaskOcean_1x1.m`/`MaskOcean_4x5.m`: mask the ocean grids into 1x1/4x5 deg grid cells.
 7. `R2.m`: compute the correlation coefficient of two datasets.
 8. `Regrid4x5.m`: regrid the data into 4x5 deg grid cells.